Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Deciding satisfiability of the LG clausal class

-Lemma \ref{lem:pres_gnd_pairing} allows us to analyse unification in \textbf{T-Res} inferences. \begin{col} In an application of the \textbf{T-Res} rule to \textsf{LG} clauses as the side premises and a non-ground flat clause as the main premise, with Condition 2b.~of the \textbf{T-Res} rule satisfied, the following conditions hold. \begin{enumerate} \item An mgu $\sigma$ substitutes top variables $x$ with either constants or the compound term pairing $x$ modulo variable renaming and grounding, and substitutes non-top variables with either constants or variables. \item An mgu $\sigma$ substitutes variables in the eligible literals of the side premises with either constants or variables. \end{enumerate} \end{col} \begin{proof} 1: By the pairing property established in Lemma \ref{lem:pres_gnd_pairing}.
+Lemma \ref{lem:pres_gnd_pairing} allows us to analyse unification in \textbf{T-Res} inferences, formally stated in the following corollary. \begin{col} In an application of the \textbf{T-Res} rule to \textsf{LG} clauses as the side premises and a non-ground flat clause as the main premise, with Condition 2b.~of the \textbf{T-Res} rule satisfied, the following conditions hold. \begin{enumerate} \item An mgu $\sigma$ substitutes top variables $x$ with either constants or the compound term pairing $x$ modulo variable renaming and grounding, and substitutes non-top variables with either constants or variables. \item An mgu $\sigma$ substitutes variables in the eligible literals of the side premises with either constants or variables. \end{enumerate} \end{col} \begin{proof} 1: By the pairing property established in Lemma \ref{lem:pres_gnd_pairing}.

 2: Suppose $B(\ldots, x, \ldots)$ is an eligible literal in one of the side premises, and suppose $x$ is a variable argument in $B(\ldots, x, \ldots)$.
-By Lemma \ref{lem:pres_gnd_pairing} and the fact that the main premise is a non-ground flat clause, $x$ pairs either a constant or a variable.
-Then, the mgu $\sigma$ substitutes~$x$ with either a constant or a variable. \end{proof}
+By Lemma \ref{lem:pres_gnd_pairing} and the fact that the main premise is a non-ground flat clause, $x$ pairs either a constant or a variable, therefore~$\sigma$ substitutes~$x$ with either a constant or a variable. \end{proof}

-When a top-variable pairs a constant, the way a \textbf{T-Res} inference is performed is clear.
+If a top-variable pairs a constant, the way a \textbf{T-Res} inference is performed is clear.